Sparrow0hawk/sparrow0hawk.github.io/content/2023-06-18-jekyll-calendar.md

 ## Codeless contributions

 I posted in [RSE slack](https://society-rse.org/join-us/) about my project and had some interest and my first contributor (<3)!
-Through this process though they suggested I should have a think about other ways people could contribute an event, as quite fairly the barrier to entry was quite high (fork repo, edit locally create a PR).
+Through this process they suggested I should have a think about other ways people could contribute an event as, quite fairly, the barrier to entry was quite high (fork repo, edit locally, create a PR).
 For someone not familiar with git or GitHub this is a real challenge to getting your event on this site.

-GitHub Pages only hosts static content so you can't use HTTP POST requests to do any nice form based submissions (to my knowledge).
+GitHub Pages only hosts static content so you can't use HTTP POST requests to do any form based submissions (to my knowledge).
 So I needed another way to enable codeless contributions.
-My hunch here was that we could probably wire up a GitHub action to trigger on an issue with a certain label being added.
+My hunch here was that we could probably wire up a GitHub Action to trigger on an issue with a certain label being added.
 I could draft a template issue with this label that included some content that mapped to the YAML fields and pull that out of the issue and append it to my main YAML file and create a pull request.